GoogleCloudPlatform/fda-mystudies/documentation/architecture_overview.md

 The Response Datastore platform component provides REST APIs for the functionality above.

 The Response Datastore behaves as a resource server that stores participant response data.
 The Response Datastore requires a valid access token and client token to provide access to the protected resource to the resource owner (the study participant).
-It does not store user data that may identify the participant.
+It does not store data that may identify the participant.

 This application is built as a Spring Boot application.
 The backend database is Cloud Firestore for the response data and a MySQL database for the activity data.